Evans v United Kingdom

-Evans v. the United Kingdom was a key case at the European Court of Human Rights.
+Evans v the United Kingdom was a key case at the European Court of Human Rights.
 The case outcome could have had a major impact on fertility law, not only within the United Kingdom but also the other Council of Europe countries.

 Professor John Harris of the University of Manchester told the BBC in September 2002:

 On 10 April 2007 Natallie Evans lost her final appeal at the Grand Chamber of the European Court of Human Rights.

 Facts

 In June 2000, Natallie Evans (born October 1971) and Howard Johnston (born November 1976) who had met while working at Virgin Mobile in Wiltshire became engaged.
 In October 2001, Evans was diagnosed with ovarian cancer, and was offered a cycle of IVF treatment before her cancer treatment because her fertility would be affected.
 On 12 November 2001 eleven of Evans' eggs were produced and fertilised using Johnston's sperm, resulting in six embryos which were frozen and placed in storage.
-On 26 November 2001 Ms Evans underwent an operation to remove her ovaries.
+On 26 November 2001 Evans underwent an operation to remove her ovaries.
 She was told she would need to wait for two years before the implantation of the embryos in her uterus.

 In May 2002, the couple split up.
 In the summer of 2002, Johnston, who lives in Cheltenham, wrote to the Bath, Somerset clinic storing the embryos and asked that they be destroyed.

 On 30 July 2002 the clinic informed Evans of Johnston's request under current United Kingdom IVF law, regulated by the Human Fertilisation and Embryology Authority, which states that both parties must give their consent for IVF to continue – otherwise, the embryos must be destroyed.

 Evans started her legal challenge immediately, which in agreement with her solicitor Muiris Lyons was a dual challenge on the existing UK law under the Human Rights Act 1998, with Lorraine Hadley.
 Hadley from Baswich, Staffordshire, underwent IVF treatment but later got divorced from her husband Wayne, and wanted to use two of her stored embryos to try to get pregnant.